vplesko/OrbLang/docs/pages/type_system_extended_arrays.md

 ---
 # {{ page.title }}

 Arrays contain one or more values of the same type.
-For example, `(i32 4)` expresses a type which is an array of four `i32` elements.
+For example, `(i32 4)` is an array of four `i32` elements.

 Array elements are fetched using the `[]` special form, providing the element's index.
 Orb uses zero-based indexing.